Police arrest man in connection with fire that destroyed Rusk County church

-Police have arrested a man in a December fire that destroyed a Rusk County church.
+A 38-year-old man has been arrested in connection to a December fire that destroyed a Rusk County church.

-Paul Wayne Kennedy, 38, is being held in the Rusk County Jail on an arson charge along with several other charges.
+Paul Wayne Kennedy was being held Wednesday in the Rusk County Jail on a charge of arson with intent to damage a habitat or place of worship, along with several other charges, jail records show.

-The arson charge, according to Rusk County Sheriff Jeff Price, is in connection with the Dec.
+The arson charge, according to Rusk County Sheriff Jeff Price, is linked to the Dec.
 21 fire at Shell’s Temple Church of God in Christ in Laneville.

+Authorities are not pursuing hate crime charges at this time, County Emergency Management Coordinator Patrick Dooley said Wednesday.

 Kennedy’s bond on the arson charge is set at $100,000.